-The projects were proposed by a consortium of comprised of most of the owners of the approximately three hundred undeveloped lots located on Blocks 7 through 18 of the Silver Strand subdivision and Blocks 13 through 15 of the Del Rey Beach Tract (Exhibit #2).
-Most of the lot owners were represented by the consortium, although the Gas Company which owned several lots and a few other individual lot owners refused to join.
+Silver Strand subdivision and Blocks 13 through 15 of the Del Rey Beach Tract (Exhibit #2).
+The consortium represented most of the lot owners, although the Gas Company, which owned several lots, and a few other individual lot owners, refused to join.
 The consortium was judged to have the legal ability to apply for a permit to grade the lots, improve the streets, and supply utilities within the Silver Strand area so that individual lot owners would eventually be able to build homes under separate permits.